cysouw/diathesis/text/c05_preverbs.md

 b.
 Die Kinder erwachen.
 :::

-There are also prefixed adjectives in which an accusative object is added (see [@sec:preverb-adjectival-addition]).
+There are also prefixed adjectives in which an accusative object is added (see [@sec:preverb-adjectival-causative]).

 **Attested Verbs**